 - How to write authentically – without worrying about what people will think!

-- How to edit your work
+- Editing your work

 - Valuable insights, practical tips and inspiring advice on how to write a memoir from Allegra Huston

-- A one-page PDF download with useful prompts for memoir writing
+- A one-page PDF download with useful prompts for memoir writing.

 About Allegra Huston

 Allegra Huston is the author of the memoirLove Child: A Memoir of Family Lost and Found, the novel A Stolen Summer, and many screenplays.
-She is a contributor to One Last Lunch: A Final Meal with Those Who Meant So Much to Us, which combines memoir and fiction. and she has also written two guides for authors: How to Edit and be Edited and, with James Navé, How to Read for an Audience.
+She is a contributor to One Last Lunch: A Final Meal with Those Who Meant So Much to Us, which combines memoir and fiction.
+She has also written two guides for authors: How to Edit and be Edited and, with James Navé, How to Read for an Audience.
 These are both available through her publishing company Twice 5 Miles – and Publishing Talk members get a 25% discount on the digital editions.

 About Love Child